fommil/fpmortals/manuscript/complete.md

 parameters.
 Scalaz provides monad transformers for a lot of its own types, so it is worth checking if one is available.

-Implementing a monad transformer is an advanced topic.
-Although `ListT` exists, it should be avoided because it can unintentionally reorder `flatMap` calls according to
-<https://github.com/scalaz/scalaz/issues/921>.
-A better alternative is
-`StreamT`, which we will visit later.

 # Application Design